michaels011235/weatherstation-server/README.md

 It opens a website at `SERVER:PORT` for example `localhost:3000`.
 You can ommit the `PORT` if the port is set to 80.

-A Raspberry Pi or something equivalent can send HTTP - requests with new data to the server.
+A Raspberry Pi or something equivalent can send HTTP-requests with new data to the server.

 The POST requests to the server must be HTTP POST requests in JSON format to`SERVER:PORT/api/data/measurements`.
 These requests must have the form: